junit-team/junit5/Prototype.md

 # JUnit Lambda Prototype

 The goal of the prototype phase is to come up with some working code that will entice people to give us feedback on APIs and SPIs.
+At the current stage we *DO NOT COLLECT FEEDBACK ABOUT THE IMPLEMENTATION* because it's in large parts neither polished, nor thoroughly tested, nor stable.

+We're also not accepting any pull requests.
+This has two reasons:

+- The goal of the prototype is to get feedback on the API.
+Focusing on code style, formatting and other details will distract the community's (and our) attention.
+Most (if not all) of the code will be rewritten anyway.
+- Legal reasons.
+Any contributor will have to sign a contributor's agreement along the line of  [Contributing.md](https://github.com/junit-team/junit-lambda/blob/master/CONTRIBUTING.md).
+The exact details have not been figured out yet, but we will contact you *before accepting your first pull request*.

-If you want to do that use [the project's issue tracker](https://github.com/junit-team/junit-lambda/issues), add something to [the feedback page](https://github.com/junit-team/junit-lambda/wiki/Prototype-Feedback), or comment on [Twitter](https://twitter.com/junitlambda).
+If you want to do that use [the project's issue tracker](https://github.com/junit-team/junit-lambda/issues), or comment on [Twitter](https://twitter.com/junitlambda).

 ## Installation